microsoft/pxt-common-packages/libs/neopixel/docs/reference/light/default-pin.md

 # default Pin

-Gets the default pin for built in neopixels
+Gets the default pin that the `light` library uses

 ```sig
 light.defaultPin();